 The Disciples of Christ in New Castle were formally organized during a meeting on December 10, 1864, when they elected elders and decided to build a new church.
 The structure was funded in part by the generosity of Thomas W. Phillips and his brothers, wealthy Christians who made a fortune in the oil industry.
 Work on a massive new brick edifice, known as the Disciples of Christ Church, was immediately started on Washington Street right on the Diamond.
 P. Ross Berry, the well-known and prominent African-American brick and stone mason, was hired to do much of the exterior work.
 The towering structure was dedicated on February 14, 1868, in ceremonies led by Isaac Errett, the editor of the Christian Standard magazine.

 John T. Phillips led the first services until B.J.
 Pinkerton of Kentucky was hired as the first regular pastor.
 In late 1871 the church absorbed many members of the local Baptist congregation, who had grown dissatisfied with their own church.
-The Disciples congregation, soon renamed as the Park Christian Church, thrived and opened its first mission on Long Avenue in 1893.
-The mission was an immediate success and was chartered as the independent Central Christian Church in 1902.
-By 1900 the Park Christian Church, which was remodeled in 1899, was renamed as the First Christian Church.
+The Disciples congregation was soon renamed as the Park Christian Church.
+It thrived and by 1900 the Park Christian Church, which was remodeled in 1899, was renamed as the First Christian Church.

 For much of 1911 the congregation held services in the YMCA building across the street as a major remodeling effort was undertaken and a small addition was made.
 A special service was held by the Reverend Philip Y. Pendleton at the reopening of the First Christian Church on Sunday, November 26, 1911.
 Another major remodeling was completed in 1930, highlighted by a large electric clock, donated by the wealthy Grace Phillips Johnson, being added to the tall spire.